Counselor, Part-time Adjunct Pool

 Note: Degrees and credits must be from accredited institutions (Title V Section 53406).
 Any degree from a country other than the United States, including Canada and Great Britain, must be evaluated by an evaluation service.

 Note: The screening of candidates will be conducted by a screening committee.
 The screening committee reserves the right to limit the number of interviews granted.
 Meeting the minimum qualifications for a position does not assure the applicant of an interview.
+Knowledge and Abilities

 The successful applicant will be able to demonstrate that they are broadly prepared and have a depth of knowledge in the discipline.
-In addition, the successful applicant will be able to demonstrate the following knowledge and abilities:
+In addition, the successful applicant will be able to demonstrate the following knowledge and abilities: Ability to work effectively and harmoniously with colleagues in an environment that promotes innovation, teaching, learning and service to a diverse student population;

 Completed application packet must include: